gmfunk9/auto-local-wp/README.md

 - Expected output: Elementor plugin is active, the template is imported into the Elementor library, a new page is created with the template applied, and permalinks are flushed.

+## Logging

+- Console: terse PASS/FAIL lines only, each with a run-id.
+- Files: detailed logs at `log/autolocal-<run-id>.log` (rotating).
+- Correlate: use the run-id shown in console to open the matching log file.

+Coding rules: see AGENTS.md